filviu/blog/content/posts/2009/2009-08-26-i-have-a-linux-jukebox.md

   * The Compaq Deskpro EN was reassembled and donated to charity.
   * I bought the cheapest intel motherboard with an atom processor.
   * With the motherboard I also bought a small, slim PSU which happened to have the loudest annoying fan I ever heard.
 Fortunately the motherboard and disk use small amounts of power so no heat is produced.
-I hooked the fan to 5v and now it&#8217;s quiet.
+I hooked the fan to 5v and now it's quiet.
   * I got a good deal on a pair of Microlab powered speakers (were the last in stock, open box) so I hooked those up to the radio.
-It&#8217;s still possible to use the insternal speakers but why would you want to 🙂
+It's still possible to use the insternal speakers but why would you want to 🙂
   * Used a 500Gb sata disk that I also had around.
   * Took the oportunity to update slackware, mpd and everything else to the latest versions.
   * Took out the LCD until I can find time to build it in a nice case
-  * The usb numpad is still there but I&#8217;m having trouble finding a daemon that actually works between two reboots
+  * The usb numpad is still there but I'm having trouble finding a daemon that actually works between two reboots
-  * I use Client175 for web control and also Sonata on n800 and DroidMPD on my wife&#8217;s tablet to control it.
-Having 500Gb it&#8217;s got it&#8217;s music back (not only internet radio).
+  * I use Client175 for web control and also Sonata on n800 and DroidMPD on my wife's tablet to control it.
+Having 500Gb it's got it's music back (not only internet radio).
   * Since playlist support seems to be better now I have each radio stored in a playlist that DroidMPD or Client175 can simply load.
   * The best thing is that there are no custom hackish scripts left that could break all the time.
-It&#8217;s just stock mpd, playlists and the clients.
+It's just stock mpd, playlists and the clients.
 Oh, I also have the command line clients installed for when I ssh into it using my n900.
-  * The only problematic thing left is the shitty usb wi-fi adapter I use (don&#8217;t know, might be the drivers) it&#8217;s slow and sometimes connection drops.
+  * The only problematic thing left is the shitty usb wi-fi adapter I use (don't know, might be the drivers) it's slow and sometimes connection drops.
 I added **ping -c1 GATEWAY_IP** in cron every 2 minutes and this seems to help.

-Somebody in the comments asked for the configurations and scripts  The original ones, from the compact flash should still be in backups somewhere but I don&#8217;t see how they could help, as they point to old or discontinued versions.  (lcd-stuff comes to mind).
+Somebody in the comments asked for the configurations and scripts  The original ones, from the compact flash should still be in backups somewhere but I don't see how they could help, as they point to old or discontinued versions.  (lcd-stuff comes to mind).
 The configuration I use now is as stock as one can get with mpd.
-Let me know if you have questions about it and also **_please_** recommend me a daemon that can listen for keystrokes from the usb keypad and it&#8217;s stable.
+Let me know if you have questions about it and also **_please_** recommend me a daemon that can listen for keystrokes from the usb keypad and it's stable.

 Have fun.